 Edwards Creek Valley

-"This mysterious area set in between Austin and Fallon looks to hold many secrets.
-Like the Desatoyas ... one of the more isolated and often forgotten ranges in the western half of the state.
+"This mysterious area in between Austin and Fallon looks to hold many secrets.
+I'd say, much like the Desatoyas, one of the more isolated and often forgotten ranges in the western half of the state.
 It's easy to imagine any lone Pony Express rider trying to get his bearings in this very primal landscape of rugged peaks and lonely valleys.
 Where do I go?
 How long will it take to get there?
-Even with the convenience of an air-conditioned pickup truck, the landscape has changed little and we are still susceptible to its calling and solemn benevolence ..." -- Journal Entry, October 2009
+Even with the convenience of an air-conditioned pickup truck, the landscape has changed little.
+You better believe we're humble, and still very much susceptible to its its calling..." -- October 2009

-Along US 50, approx. 35 miles west of Austin
+Along US 50, 39 miles west of Austin

 Original Date Visited: 10/26/09